Lani Kaʻahumanu

-Lani Kaʻahumanu (born October 5, 1943) is a Canadian bisexual and feminist writer and activist.
+Lani Kaʻahumanu (born October 5, 1943) is a Native Hawaiian bisexual and feminist writer and activist.
 She is openly bisexual and writes and speaks on sexuality issues frequently.
 She serves on the editorial board of the Journal of Bisexuality.
 She is also working on the books My Grassroots Are Showing: Stories, Speeches, and Special Affections and Passing For Other: Primal Creams and Forbidden Dreams – Poetry, Prose, and Performance Pieces.
 In 1974, she divorced her husband and moved to San Francisco, where she originally came out as a lesbian.
-She helped found the San Francisco State Women Studies Department, and in 1979 she became the first person in her family to graduate from college.
+She was a student leader in the nascent San Francisco State Women Studies Department, and in 1979, she became the first person in her family to graduate from college.
 Kaʻahumanu realized she was bisexual and came out again in 1980.

 Activism

 1980s

 In 1983, in San Francisco, Kaʻahumanu, Autumn Courtney, Arlene Krantz, David Lourea, Bill Mack, Alan Rockway, and Maggi Rubenstein founded BiPOL, the first and oldest bisexual political organization.
-In 1987, Kaahumanu, Ann Justi, and Maggi Rubenstein founded the Bay Area Bisexual Network.
+In 1987, Ann Justi conceived of the Bay Area Bisexual Network BABN after attending a conference held in New York by the East Coast Bisexual Network.
+Justi, Kaʻahumanu, Maggi Rubenstein, Ron Fox, Matt Le Grant, and many others organized the Bay Area Bisexual Network.

 The article "The Bisexual Movement: Are We Visible Yet?", by Kaʻahumanu, appeared in the official Civil Disobedience Handbook for the 1987 March On Washington For Gay and Lesbian Rights; the march included the first nationwide bisexual gathering.
 Her article was the first article about bisexuals and the emerging bisexual movement to be published in a national lesbian or gay publication.

 Kaʻahumanu is the co-editor with Loraine Hutchins of the anthology Bi Any Other Name: Bisexual People Speak Out (Alyson Publications, 1991).
 It is considered one of the seminal books in the history of the modern bisexual rights movement.
 Kaʻahumanu contributed the piece "Hapa Haole Wahine" to the anthology.
 After the anthology was forced to compete in the Lambda Literary Awards under the category Lesbian Anthology, and Directed by Desire: Collected Poems, a posthumous collection of the bisexual poet June Jordan’s work, had to compete (and won) in the category "Lesbian Poetry", BiNet USA led the bisexual community in a multi-year campaign eventually resulting in the addition of a Bisexual category, starting with the 2006 Awards.